Genivia/ugrep/README.md

                   restricts recursive searches to the file system of the working directory only.
 Note that --exclude-fs mounts take priority over --include-fs mounts.
 This option may be repeated.

+           --index
+                  Perform indexing-based search on files indexed with ugrep-indexer.
+                  Note: a beta release feature.

            -J NUM, --jobs=NUM
                   Specifies the number of threads spawned to search files.
 By